 Conclusions and Summary

-Our Neurological Testing Services
+Our Neuropsychological Testing Services

 We provide neuropsychological testing covering most presenting issues and concerns, particularly assessing for ADHD, differentiating between multiple diagnoses, and testing for learning differences.
 We do not offer services that revolve around specific medical diagnoses where a specialist may be better suited to serve you.
-Not all neuropsychological testing can be done virtually, so we may need to make a referral if you do not live near our offices in Massachusetts, New York, or Southern California.
-We will ensure that we are the best fit to provide you with neuropsychological testing; if not, we can refer you to our trusted network.
+Not all neuropsych testing can be done virtually, so we may need to make a referral if you do not live near our offices in Massachusetts, New York, or Southern California.
+We will ensure that we are the best fit to provide neuropsychological testing; if not, we can refer you to our trusted network.